Learn what You Need to Know about the Field Sobriety Tests During a DUI Traffic Stop in Arizona from Phoenix DUI Defense Attorney Mark Weingart

-However, even though these are “standardized” tests that are used by law enforcement agencies across the country, the ability of these tests to prove a suspect’s BAC or level of impairment is marginal at best.
+However, even though these are “standardized” tests used by law enforcement agencies across the country, the ability of these tests to prove a suspect’s BAC or level of impairment is marginal at best.
 In fact, in most cases, these tests lack any real validation at all.
 These tests are not designed for establishing a “passing” or “failing” performance.
-They do not take into account the suspect’s age, weight, or sex; the impact of medical conditions from which the suspect may suffer; or external factors such as the weather.
+They do not consider the suspect’s age, weight, or sex; the impact of medical conditions from which the suspect may suffer; or external factors such as the weather.
 Due to these and other issues, our DUI attorneys have significant experience successfully challenging the results of field sobriety tests through pre-trial motions to suppress evidence and at trial.

 Always Assume that There is a Digital Audio or Video Recording and Act Accordingly

 While it is possible to challenge the arresting officer’s interpretation of field sobriety test “results” in many cases, the less you say and do during your DUI traffic stop, the better.
 Beyond presenting your license, registration, and insurance papers, you have no obligation to provide information to the officer who pulls you over.
 All other questions should be answered with a brief, polite, and explicit request to speak with an attorney.
 If you get arrested, you should continue to assert your right to legal counsel and your right to remain silent, and you should not answer any questions – before or after the police read your Miranda rights – unless advised otherwise by your attorney.

 Discuss Your Case with a Phoenix DUI Defense Lawyer at The Weingart Firm